6 Part III: Creating and Joining Datasets

 Question 27

 Which ecoregions have the highest number of moose collisions per person?
-Create a new column called CollisionsPerCapita that is equal to Collisions_2020 divided by HumanPopulation.
+Create a new column called coll_per_capita that is equal to collisions2020 divided by human_pop.
 HINT: Use the mutate function as you did in Part I, question 6, but with appropriate variables.
+Save the dataset with the new coll_per_capita column as coll_merge_per_capita.

 Question 28

-Use the plot() function to create a scatterplot of CollisionsPerCapita versus HumanPopulation
+Use the plot() function to create a scatterplot of coll_per_capita versus human_pop

 Question 29